symphonists/dashboard/README.markdown

 	}

 The above code creates a fieldset which will be appended to the panel configuration form.
-The fielset contains a single textfield "Option 1".
-The `$config` array contains existing saved config, so you can pre-populate your form fields when editing an existing panel.
+The fieldset contains a single textfield with the label "Option 1".
+The `$config` array contains existing saved options, so you can pre-populate your form fields when editing an existing panel.

-Upon saving any form fields prefixed with `config` will be saved with this panel instance, and provided to the panel when it renders.
+Upon saving, all form fields named in the `config[...]` array will be saved with this panel instance, and provided to the panel as an array when it renders.

 ### DashboardPanelRender

-Subscribe to the `DashboardPanelRender` delegate to actually render your panel.
+Subscribe to the `DashboardPanelRender` delegate to render your panel on the dashboard.

 	public function render_panel($context) {
 		if ($context['type'] != 'my_dashboard_panel') return;